BarrensZeppelin/bzsf/README.md

 Desaturator
 -----------
 Takes an sf::Image and desaturates it over a set duration.
-Note: Not suitable for larger images, it will take a lot of CPU-power.
+Note: Not suitable for larger images due to CPU-hogging.

 ParticleSystem
 --------------